Somali language: Writing system

-Besides Ahmed's Latin script, other orthographies that have been used for centuries for writing the Somali language include the long-established Arabic script and Wadaad's writing.
-According to Bogumił Andrzejewski, this usage was limited to Somali clerics and their associates, as sheikhs preferred to write in the liturgical Arabic language.
-Various such historical manuscripts in Somali nonetheless exist, which mainly consist of Islamic poems (qasidas), recitations and chants.
+Besides Ahmed's Latin script, other orthographies that have been used for centuries for writing Somali include the long-established Arabic script and Wadaad's writing.
+According to Bogumił Andrzejewski, this usage was limited to Somali clerics and their associates, as sheikhs preferred to write in liturgical Arabic Various such historical manuscripts in Somali nonetheless exist, which mainly consist of Islamic poems (qasidas), recitations and chants.
 Among these texts are the Somali poems by Sheikh Uways and Sheikh Ismaaciil Faarah.
 The rest of the existing historical literature in Somali principally consists of translations of documents from Arabic.

-Since then a number of writing systems have been used for transcribing the Somali language.
+Since then a number of writing systems have been used for transcribing Somali.
 Of these, the Somali Latin alphabet, officially adopted in 1972, is the most widely used and recognised as official orthography of the state.
-The script was developed by a number of leading scholars of Somali, including Musa Haji Ismail Galal, B. W. Andrzejewski and Shire Jama Ahmed specifically for transcribing the Somali language, and uses all letters of the English Latin alphabet except p, v and z.
+The script was developed by a number of leading scholars of Somali, including Musa Haji Ismail Galal, B. W. Andrzejewski and Shire Jama Ahmed specifically for transcribing Somali, and uses all letters of the English Latin alphabet except p, v and z.
 There are no diacritics or other special characters except the use of the apostrophe for the glottal stop, which does not occur word-initially.
 There are three consonant digraphs: DH, KH and SH.
-Tone is not marked, and front and back vowels are not distinguished.
+Tone is not marked, and tense and lax vowels (which may really be a tongue root distinction) are not distinguished.

-Writing systems developed in the twentieth century include the Osmanya, Borama and Kaddare alphabets, which were invented by Osman Yusuf Kenadid, Abdurahman Sheikh Nuur and Hussein Sheikh Ahmed Kaddare, respectively.
+Writing systems developed in the twentieth century include the Osmanya, Borama, and Kaddare alphabets, which were invented by Osman Yusuf Kenadid, Abdurahman Sheikh Nuur, and Hussein Sheikh Ahmed Kaddare, respectively.